 The word “inherit” originally meant to receive by lot.
 It came to mean to possess oneself of, to receive as one’s own, to obtain.
 It is something we receive as a gift, not from the reward of merit.
 The word “inherit” clearly carries the idea of access to God without any prior entitlement.

-A Christian who practices the list of sins in verses 19-21 will lose his or her rewards in the Millennial kingdom.
+A Christian who practices the list of sins in verses 19-21 will lose their rewards in the Millennial kingdom.
 Paul already assured the Galatians that they received the inheritance of eternal life (3:14; 4:6-7).
 They do not need to ensure their standing with God by works.
 The Spirit of God changes the character of those who walk in the Spirit (5:16-18, 22-23).

 God will reward certain Christians in the Kingdom and not others.

 Carnal Christians characterized by moral corruption shall not inherit rewards in the Millennial Kingdom (5:21).
-Their habitual practise of the sins is presumptive evidence that they are not Spirit-filled believers.
+Their habitual practice of the sins is presumptive evidence that they are not Spirit-filled believers.